leaningtech/labs/sites/browserpod/src/content/docs/15-more/03-changelog.md

 ---
 title: Changelog
-description: A changelog for BrowserPod.
+description: "Release notes and version history for BrowserPod, covering new features, runtime improvements, and bug fixes across each release."
 ---

 ## Version 2.11.0: